-- Provide a title that is descriptive of your project. - List the geographic areas to be affected by the project. - Enter a start date for the project that is on or after October 1, 2006 and an end date that is not more than 48 months later. - Select all of the Congressional districts that are affected by this application.
-To select multiple districts, hold down the CTRL key while making your selections. - Enter your state's allocation in the federal line under the "Estimated Funding" section.
-For a listing of state allocations, go to www.ojp.usdoj.gov/BJA/grant/jag.html. - Click "Save and Continue."
+- Provide a title that is descriptive of your project. - List the geographic areas to be affected by the project. - Enter a start date for the project of October 1, 2007 and an end date that is not more than 48 months later. - Select all of the Congressional districts that are affected by this application.
+To select multiple districts, hold down the CTRL key while making your selections. - Enter your jurisdiction's allocation in the federal line under the "Estimated Funding" section.
+For a listing of state allocations, go to www.ojp.usdoj.gov/BJA/grant/08jagallocations.html. - Click "Save and Continue."